Becky Edwards (soccer): Early life

 Raised in Downingtown, Pennsylvania, she attended Downingtown West High School and led the soccer team to the state championship in 2004 (the first state title in the school's history).
 During the championship match, she scored the game-winning goal less than 20 seconds into the match.
 Twice named most valuable player at the school, Edwards was named NSCAA Youth All-American in 2006 and was an All-Star selection by Southeastern Pennsylvania Coaches in 2002, 2003 and 2004.
 In 2006, she was named one of the top 25 college recruits by Soccer Buzz.

 Edwards played club soccer for the West Chester Predators and played for the USYSA regional semifinalist team in 2005 and 2006 as well as the EPYSA State Championship team in 2004, 2005 and 2006.
-She played for the regional Olympic Development Program (ODP) from 2001–2005.
+She played for the regional Olympic Development Program (ODP) from 2001 to 2005.
 In 2006, she was a USL W-League Eastern Conference finalist with the New Jersey Wildcats.
 She played for SoccerPlus Connecticut in the Women's Premier Soccer League (WPSL) in 2008 and the Washington Freedom in the W-League in 2009.

 Edwards was twice-named the most valuable player on the school's basketball team and was the leading scorer during her junior and senior years.